Alabama has a beach? Necessary details for a quick family getaway.

 Whew!
 Parking spaces are pretty tight for large SUVs and minivans.
 Brush up on your parking skills prior to leaving for your trip!

-Because there are few chain restaurants on the island, recommendations for where to eat are extremely helpful when planning your trip.
-Here are the ones we tried and loved:
+Because there are few chain restaurants on the island, recommendations for places to eat are extremely helpful when planning your trip.
+Here are the ones we tried and recommend: